aginies/pvirsh/README.md

   -f FILE, --file=FILE  Group file to use as yaml file (default will be
                         groups.yaml)
-  -c CMD, --cmd=CMD     Command to execute on a group of VM -o CMDOPTIONS, --options=CMDOPTIONS
-                        Option to the command to execute -s, --showgroup       Show group of VM file content -v, --virsh           Show all virsh domain commands available -d CMDDOC, --cmddoc=CMDDOC
+  -c CMD, --cmd=CMD     Command to execute on a group of VM -s, --showgroup       Show group of VM file content -v, --virsh           Show all virsh domain commands available -d CMDDOC, --cmddoc=CMDDOC